 Interior wainscoting has been around for many years for a reason.
-Traditionally homeowners and designers use interior metal wainscot to add texture and dimension while creating beautiful accents.
-Now an increasingly popular trend is to use wainscoting in small spaces to visually enhance a rooms size.
-When run horizontally, these accents can create the illusions of more space with long, clean lines.
-When vertically run, wainscot will draw the eye up, giving rooms a much taller appearance.
+Traditionally, homeowners and designers use interior metal wainscot to add texture and dimension while creating beautiful accents.
+Now, an increasingly popular trend is to use wainscoting in small spaces to visually enhance a rooms size.
+When ran horizontally, these accents can create the illusions of more space with long, clean lines.
+When vertically ran, wainscot will draw the eye up, giving rooms a much taller appearance.

 Interior metal wainscoting isn't just for homes.
-Use metal as wainscoting for shops, garages, and barns to create durable interiors and maximize spaces.
-The reflective properties of metal will work with industrial lighting or natural sunlight to create bright, open space.
+Use metal as wainscoting for shops, garages and barns to create durable interiors and maximize spaces.
+The reflective properties of metal will work with industrial lighting or natural sunlight to create bright, open spaces.
 With easy installation and maintenance, metal is a top choice for industrial buildings.